Irish Travellers: Ireland

 The 2016 census in the Republic of Ireland reported the number of Irish Travellers as 30,987, up from 29,495 in 2011.
-In 2006 the number was 22,369.
+In 2006, the number was 22,369.
 A further 1,700 to 2,000 were estimated to live in Northern Ireland.

 From the 2006 Irish census, it was determined that 20,975 dwell in urban areas and 1,460 were living in rural areas.
-With an overall population of just 0.5% some areas were found to have a higher proportion, with high Traveller concentrations in Clare, Dublin, Galway and Limerick.
-There were found to be 9,301 Travellers in the 0–14 age range, comprising 41.5% of the Traveller population, and a further 3,406 of them were in the 15–24 age range, comprising 15.2%.
-Children of the age range 0–17 comprised 48.7% of the Traveller population.
+In 2006, they were 0.5% of the population.
+Some areas had a higher proportion, with high Traveller concentrations in Clare, Dublin, Galway and Limerick.
+There were 9,301 Travellers in the 0–14 age range, comprising 41.5% of the Traveller population.
+A further 3,406 of them were in the 15–24 age range, comprising 15.2%.
+Children in the age range 0–17 comprised 48.7% of the Traveller population.

-Following the findings of the All Ireland Traveller Health Study (estimates for 2008), the figure for Northern Ireland was revised to 3,905 and that for the Republic to 36,224.
+The 2008 All Ireland Traveller Health Study revised the population for Northern Ireland to 3,905 and that in the Republic to 36,224.

+The rural community of Rathkeale, County Limerick, has one of the largest populations of any towns percentage-wise, with around half of its residents having Irish Traveller ancestry.
+Traveller clans, gangs, and associations or events linked to the Traveller community and culture may often have the name Rathkeale linked with it, such as the Rathkeale Rovers.
+It is sometimes considered a rural mecca of Travellers in this regard.
+There are other communities, including in Dublin.
+Tuam (c.
+5% Traveller) and Longford both have significant Traveller communities in rural areas.
+While not as high proportion-wise, due to its high population in general, Dublin and its suburbs have over 5,000 Travellers, who are 0.4% of Dublin's population proper and 0.2-0.3% of the Greater Dublin population.
+Ballyfermot, Dublin has a large Traveller community, mostly located in the Labre Park area.

+In 2016, County Longford had the highest Traveller percentage rate for the 0-24 age group, of any Irish county, at 5%, followed by County Galway at 3%.